hivemq/mqtt-cli/docs/_docs/subscribe.md

 Subscribe to a topic and output the received publish messages to the file `publishes.log` in the current directory.

-**NOTE**: If the file is not created yet, it will be created by the CLI.
-If it is present the received publish messages will be appended to the file.
+**NOTE**: The MQTT CLI creates the file if it does not exist.
+Received publish messages will be appended.

 ```
 mqtt sub -t topic -of publishes.log